 Record Using a Nature Journal

-Young children can color in the sheets, count and tally the number of each insect, then turn their data into a graph.
+A pictograph can then be made to organize their data.
 The example below is a digital one, but these would be fun to create in a science notebook.

-Even preschool aged kids can count and point to the different tyeps of insects on these printables.
+You can even have preschool aged kids count and point to the different types of insects on these printables.

 Easy Insect Crafts